 The Society for Sexual, Affectional, Intersex, and Gender Expansive Identities (SAIGE) recognizes the historical context of negative attitudes by some religious and spiritual institutions.
 Therefore, OASERVIC seeks to make all programs and operations provided by the organization a safe space that affirms and celebrates LGBTGEQIAP+ identities as healthy, valid, and fully human.

-OASERVIC aims for Ohio counselors to better understand alternative medicine use often pursued by our clients, as well as fulfilling social justice and multicultural competency gaps for holistic practice and referrals.
+OASERVIC aims for Ohio counselors to better understand complimentary health practices often pursued by our clients, as well as fulfilling social justice and multicultural competency gaps for holistic practice and referrals.
 Click here to be directed to the page of resources, where you can download a PDF version.
 If you or someone you know is provides CHAs, please email us and let us know!